JKirchartz/jkirchartz.github.com/_drafts/unpublished-your_culture_is_not_your_culture.md

 You work hard brainstorming your company values, hours of meetings, days of discussion, and finally you come up with a handful of things that define who you are (as a corporate person.)
-But are these values really the same thing that drives your company's growth, allowing it to flourish and bloom?
+A list of words or concepts, but like really good, and deep, and meaningful ones, man!
 It's one thing to pay lip service to values, point at a sign on the wall, and say "This is what We are!"
-It's quite another to live these values and actually work together.
-You can say "We Work Together" and not actually collaborate, togetherness is already facilitated by your office space.
+It's quite another to live these values.

-communication is too important to ignore.
+You can say you value "Togetherness" and "Teamwork" but what do you mean?
+You're together in the same room, or under the same roof, or at least have the same person signing all your checks.
+You work together as a team to acheive a common goal, that's the nature of having a job.
+But what's the use of being "together" on a "team" if there's deficient communication?
+Communication isn't just calling a meeting to recite sales numbers, or the latest roadmap update, it's a two-way street where every member of the team is offered a chance to participate.

+"Innovation," you better innovate - nobody wants a carbon copy, you need to bring your own special mojo to the table.
+At least innovate with your process, perfect the method behind making your core product, file down the sharp edges and reduce internal friction.
+Ambition isn't stress, it's trying harder and personal growth.

 >> It has a ‘big vision’, and people forgot about the details, and forgot about admitting when they went wrong.

+>> Do the have a real mission and culture or just hedonism and homogeneity?
+Do
+>> they invest in an individual's growth, or just increase productivity?

 http://www.microsoft.com/en-us/about